 What is open enrollment and how does it affect me?

 Open enrollment is the designated time each year when you can enroll in benefits.
-This period is based on when your company offers benefits to your team.
-Employees have two open enrollment opportunity each year: 1) when they join the company and can select their initial plan and 2) when the company’s Aetna policy renews in November.
+Employees have two open enrollment opportunities each year: 1) when they join the company and can select their initial plan and 2) when the company’s Aetna policy renews in November.
 Unless a qualifying event occurs, open enrollment is the only time an employee can enroll in benefits.

 What is a qualifying life event?

-A qualifying life event is a time when employee can enroll in benefits outside of open enrollment.
+A qualifying life event is a change which enables employees to enroll in benefits outside of open enrollment.
 A qualifying life event would include one of the following situations: 1) marriage / domestic partnership, 2) divorce or separation, 3) birth or adoption of a child, 4) loss of previous coverage, 5) moving (this is not a guaranteed event, please contact firstname.lastname@example.org for more information on what qualifies).

 I want to add a dependent to my coverage.
 How can I do that?

 Dependents must be added to your plan during open enrollment unless there is a qualifying event.
 If a qualifying event does occur, simply navigate to your Benefits and select the “Change coverage” button to signal that you need to add a dependent to your plan.